Jye Amiss: 2024: Consistency and cohesion

 Amiss made the line-up for Fremantle's opening game of the season against at Optus Stadium.
-He kicked four goals and earnt a Mark of the Year nomination during the 23-point come from behind win.
-Amiss also kicked four goals in round twelve during Fremantle's ninety-two point victory over at Traeger Park in Alice Springs.
+He kicked four goals and earnt a Mark of the Year nomination in the 23-point come from behind win.
+Amiss also kicked four goals in Round 12 during Fremantle's 92 point victory over at Traeger Park in Alice Springs.
 He finished the match having earnt his second Mark of the Year nomination.
-Amiss finished the season with 36 goals, which placed him second in the club's leading goalkicker award only behind Josh Treacy.
+Amiss finished the season with 36 goals, which placed him second in the club's leading goalkicker award, only behind Josh Treacy.

+2025

+Amiss finished the 2025 AFL season with 32 goals from 24 games, slightly down from his past two seasons.
+He finished third in Fremantle's leading goalkicker tally, behind Josh Treacy (44) and second-year recruit Patrick Voss (37).

+2026

+Amiss had a frustrating start to the 2026 AFL season, with calls for him to be dropped after kicking just one goal in his first two games.
+In Round 6, Amiss kicked a career-best five goals against the West Coast Eagles in Western Derby 62.
+He placed second in the Glendinning–Allan Medal voting with six votes, only behind Jordan Clark, and also broke the club record for marks inside 50, with nine.
+The match saw him poll a perfect 10 coaches' votes.
+He would kick a further 16 goals across his next six games, including four goals in each of rounds 11 & 12 against St Kilda and Brisbane, respectively, to bring his total goals to 30 after Round 12.